nalognl/megaplan-module/README.md

 #### Megaplan request

 You need to have RequestMegaplan1.php and RequestMegaplan3.php for both APIs.
 They must extend `Nalognl\MegaplanModule\Http\RequestMegaplan\RequestMegaplan` class, it gives you `throwIfError()` and `getEnvOrThrow()` methods, and most importantly request property with methods: `post()` and `get()`.
-Most of your methods in extending classes will look something like that:
+Most of your methods in classes that extend RequestMegaplan will look something like that:

 ```php
 public function getOffers(array $data): array